michami/SurvivalSoloRPG/README.md

 **Elf:** Nature / spiritual magic, healing others, golems, sentient weapons.

 **Beast-kin:** Self transformation / boosting magic.
-Can change into an animal with +1/2 point per level, rounded up, to traits based on animal type.
-Can change into a human with +1/2 point per level, rounded up, to INT.
+When changing into an animal, manna tokens are redistributed to traits based on animal type.
+When changing into full human, manna tokens are added to INT for charisma checks.
 Animal form cannot use weapons or armor.
-Can only use magic in their natural form.
-Transformation always succeeds, takes one full turn, and costs two manna.
+Beast-kin can only use magic in their natural form.
+Transformation always succeeds and takes one full turn.

 Any race can learn the magic of another race through practice.
 Since this is not natural for the race, no more than 3 spells from other races can be learned.